lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 ### _Tutorial_
 _____________________________________________________________
-This tutorial consists of three main sections:
+This tutorial consists of two main sections:

 1. Building a suitible input file for an ASA-LDA calculation
 2. Running a self consistent calculaion
-3. A break down of the output.

 A detailed theoretical description of the ASA and uses of it can be found [here](ASA-notes.pdf).